Charlotte Despard: Activism in Ireland, and communism

 In 1908 Despard joined Hanna Sheehy-Skeffington, Margaret Cousins and other feminists to form the Irish Women's Franchise League.
 She urged members to boycott the 1911 Census and withhold taxes and provided financial support to workers during the 1913 Dublin lock-out.

+Despard also had contact in Belfast with Elizabeth McCracken (the feminist writer "L.A.M.
+Priestly") who, like Despard, opposed the wartime suspension of suffragist agitation.
+In 1918, Despard provided a forward to her dissection of the evolving relationship between the sexes,The Feminine in Fiction.

-She settled in Dublin after World War I and was a supporter of de Valera, remaining bitterly critical of her brother, now Field Marshal the Earl of Ypres, but they were later reconciled.
+After World War I, she settled in Dublin and was a supporter of Éamon de Valera, remaining bitterly critical of her brother, now Field Marshal the Earl of Ypres, but they were later reconciled.

 During the Irish War of Independence, together with Maud Gonne and others, she formed the Women's Prisoners' Defence League to support republican prisoners.
 She was classed as a dangerous subversive under the 1927 Public Safety Act by the Irish Free State government for her opposition to the Anglo-Irish Treaty and her house was occasionally raided by the authorities.

 In 1930, Despard toured the Soviet Union to look at workers' conditions there.
 Impressed with what she saw, she joined the Communist Party of Great Britain. and became secretary of the Friends of Soviet Russia organisation.
 In 1933 her house in Dublin was burned down by an anti-communist mob.
+She met and was photographed with the Indian independence leader Subhas Chandra Bose when he visited Ireland in 1936.